 Average mass : 14 to 19 kg, Maximum mass : 21 kg, Average total length : 90 cm to 110 cm

 Great bustard is the heaviest flying bird in the world.
 One specimen of male bustard weighted 21 kg.
 An average male bustard is about a meter tall and has a wingspan of 2.4 meters.
-Female bustard is smaller in dimension than male counterpart.
-Bustards are omnivorous and takes different food at different season which helps them to live up to 10 years in the wild.
-In controlled environment great bustard is known to live up to 15 years. upper portion and tail of this bird is covered by brown & black wing, whereas lower portion and head is covered by whitish feather.
+Female bustard is smaller in dimension than the male counterpart.
+Bustards are omnivorous and take different food at the different season which helps them to live up to 10 years in the wild.
+In a controlled environment, great bustard is known to live up to 15 years. upper portion and tail of this bird are covered by brown & black wing, whereas lower portion and head is covered by a whitish feather.
 Great bustard is the 9th largest bird in the world and heaviest flying bird.